 Be in control of your life by making wise informed decisions.
 To live a happy life, you need to learn how to make decisions and choices that are beneficial in both the short and long run.
 Be in control of your life by choosing what you do every day.

 When you are faced with difficult challenges in life take a break and don’t make hasty decisions.
-Think about how you will be affected in the medium to long term; think about the impact your decision will have on you immediate family.
+Think about how you will be affected in the medium to long term; think about the impact your decision will have on your immediate family.

-If possible consult your spouse and children, let them have an in put after all we spend most of the time working for them.
+If possible consult your spouse and children, let them have an input after all we spend most of the time working for them.

 Listen to their concerns and fears.
 But ultimately you will have to make that decision bearing in mind the information you have gathered from your immediate family.

-Personal development and self improvement demands that you are responsible for the decisions and choices you make.
+Personal development and self-improvement demands that you are responsible for the decisions and choices you make.